shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 ## Explaining the problem

 Decentralization of blockchains has advantages and disadvantages, one of the major advantage is that there is no one central unit which has the whole power over a system.
-From the other side disadvantage is that in the environment without one central unit upgrading is hard due to coordination so many nodes at one time.
+From the other side, disadvantage is that in the environment without one central unit upgrading is hard due to coordination so many nodes at one time.
 One of the well known solution of upgrading blockchains is so called `hard fork` but as I have written has many potential vectors of attack and is hard to coordinate.

 ## Solution to the problem

 The unique and newest solution how to make upgrade of decentralized system based on Substrate framework is called `runtime-upgrade`.
 The solution works smoothly and in the article I will show you how you can upgrade your Substrate based chain on your machine, locally and be honest - it is quite easy.
-This is how adaptability is implemented in Substrate.
+This is how adaptability is implemented in Substrate framework.

 ## Prerequisites